ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

 ]

 ipfs.files.add(files, function (err, files) {
-  // 'files' will be an array of objects
+  // 'files' will be an array of objects containing paths and the multihashes of the files added })
-})
 ```